ckuhl/ckuhl.com/_posts/2018-03-28-how-does-flask-work.md

 This creates a Rule object (from Werkzeug).
 This is a wrapper for the parameterized URL string and the other optional arguments.
-For example, by creating Rules we can have different views defined for the same URL depending on whether the brower request is `GET` or `POST`.
+For example, by creating Rules we can have different views defined for the same URL depending on whether the browser request is `GET` or `POST`.
 These rules are then added to the internal map `self.url_map`, which is what Flask's `__call__` method looks up URLs in!